In the UK, the four ways to access digital TV are terrestrial, satellite, cable and IPTV.

 - Speed of connection

 In order to use IPTV, you need to have a connection with an IPTV provider who will supply you with a set-top box.
-Most premium packages from BT and Virgin Media provide the box and installation free.
+Most premium packages from BT, TalkTalk, Sky and Virgin Media provide the box and waive an installation free.

-Providers also offer a “catch up TV” feature, like Virgin’s NPVR (network-based Personal Video Recorder) service, which allows users to pause, fast forward and rewind programs.
+Providers also offer a 'catch-up TV' feature — for example, Virgin's NPVR (network-based Personal Video Recorder) service — which allows users to pause, fast forward and rewind programmes.

-Although the jury is out on whether IPTV will be the standard in the future, there is no denying that analog is dead.
+Although the jury is out on whether IPTV will be the standard in the future, there's no denying that analog is dead.

 Compare broadband and digital TV packages at uSwitch now.